Friedensreich Hundertwasser: Biography

 In 1964 Hundertwasser bought "Hahnsäge", a former saw mill, in the sparsely populated Lower Austria's Waldviertel.
 There, far from the hustle and bustle and surrounded by nature, he set up a new home.

 He spent some time in the 1960s in the Tooro Kingdom in Uganda, Central Africa, where he painted a number of works and named them after the kingdom.

 In 1972 Hundertwasser incorporated a stock company, the "Grüner Janura AG", in Switzerland; in 2008 it was renamed as "Namida AG".
 Hundertwasser managed his intellectual property rights through this company.

-In the 1970s, Hundertwasser acquired several properties in the Bay of Islands in New Zealand, which include a total area of approximately 372 ha of the entire "Kaurinui" valley.
-There he realized his dream of living and working closely connected to nature.
+In the 1970s, Hundertwasser acquired several properties in the Bay of Islands in the far northern Te Tai Tokerau region of New Zealand, which include a total area of approximately 372 ha of the entire Kaurinui valley.
+There he realised his dream of living and working closely connected to nature.
 Beside other projects he designed the "Bottle House" there.
 He could live largely self-sufficiently using solar panels, a water wheel and a biological water purification plant.
 His first grass roof experiments took place there.

 In 1979 Hundertwasser bought the vast historical garden Giardino Eden ('Garden of Eden') in Venice, including the Palazzo Villa delle Rose, from Alexandra of Yugoslavia via his Swiss company.

 In 1980, Hundertwasser visited Washington D.C. to support activist Ralph Nader's efforts to oppose nuclear proliferation.
 Mayor Marion Barry declared 18 November to be Hundertwasser Day as a result.
 Hundertwasser planted trees in Judiciary Square and advocated on behalf of a co-op apartment owner who was taken to court for installing a bay window.

-In 1982, Hundertwasser's only child, his daughter Heidi Trimmel, was born.
+In 1982, Hundertwasser's only child, Heidi Trimmel, was born.

-He died on Saturday, 19 February 2000, in the Pacific, on board of Queen Elizabeth 2 from a heart attack.
-According to his wish he was buried in harmony with nature on his land in New Zealand, in the Garden of the Happy Dead under a Tulip Tree.
+He died on 19 February 2000 on board Queen Elizabeth 2 in the Pacific Ocean, from a heart attack.
+According to his wish he was buried in harmony with nature on his land in New Zealand, in the Garden of the Happy Dead under a tulip tree.